 Organization and Funding

 If your symposium has been approved, the PMSE Technical Programming Committee can provide a packet of information covering funding, deadlines, and checklists on the various steps necessary.
 There are also additional resources at ACS.org.
 Details for PMSE funding are detailed below.

 Propose a Symposium

 Thank you for your interest in organizing a symposium for the PMSE Division of the ACS.
-The following field are required for symposium submission.
-A fillable form is located here in Word or pdf format.
+The following information is required for symposium proposal:

 - Organizers’ Names and Contact Information (address, phone, email)

 - Brief Description of Topics to be Covered